-- 150 One accountant and audit organisation suggested the IASB undertakes a comprehensive review of IAS 38 Intangible Assets (IAS 38), marked by the IASB as a large project to: - (a) better reflect the ever-increasing importance of intangibles in today's business models, including addressing internally-generated intangible assets, by revising the definitions and capitalisation requirements of IAS 38; - (b) improve comparability between companies that grow organically with those that do so through acquisitions, by reconsidering the conditions for capitalisation.
-IFRS 3 Business Combinations (IFRS 3) allows recognising identifiable intangible assets from an acquisition, whilst such an option is currently not permitted under IAS 38 for (perhaps very similar) internally-generated intangible assets. - (c) address emerging types of transactions and assets, including emissions trading rights and crypto-assets (i.e. more broadly than just cryptocurrencies). - 151 A national standard setter noted that the recognition criteria in IAS 38 does not fit the current project management approaches for internal development of intangible assets and fails to adequately reflect the value of software investments.
+- 140 One accountant and audit organisation suggested the IASB undertakes a comprehensive review of IAS 38 Intangible Assets (IAS 38), marked by the IASB as a large project to: - (a) better reflect the ever-increasing importance of intangibles in today's business models, including addressing internally-generated intangible assets, by revising the definitions and capitalisation requirements of IAS 38; - (b) improve comparability between companies that grow organically with those that do so through acquisitions, by reconsidering the conditions for capitalisation.
+IFRS 3 Business Combinations (IFRS 3) allows recognising identifiable intangible assets from an acquisition, whilst such an option is currently not permitted under IAS 38 for (perhaps very similar) internallygenerated intangible assets. - (c) address emerging types of transactions and assets, including emissions trading rights and crypto-assets (i.e. more broadly than just cryptocurrencies). - 141 A national standard setter noted that the recognition criteria in IAS 38 does not fit the current project management approaches for internal development of intangible assets and fails to adequately reflect the value of software investments. - 142 Another national standard setter was concerned with current guidance leaving much room for arbitrary judgement. - 143 One preparer organisation noted that the current criteria for recognition of internally generated intangible assets is not up to date with current processes for developing such assets. - 144 One national standard setter considers that the project should be added to the IASB's workplan in order to better reflect the importance of intangibles to improve comparability.

-- 152 Another national standard setter was concerned with current guidance leaving much room for arbitrary judgement. - One preparer organisation noted that the current criteria for recognition of internally generated intangible assets is not up to date with current processes for developing such assets. - 154 One national standard setter considers that the project should be added to the IASB's workplan in order to better reflect the importance of intangibles to improve comparability. - Two respondents (preparer organisation and national standard setter) supported a comprehensive review of IAS 38 because it does not adequately cover new trends (changes in the technology, diversity of payment methods...) causing lack of comparability as a result of the different accounting treatment between companies.
-They noted that the project could develop a consistent approach to reporting variable and contingent consideration that could be extensible to the rest of the Standards. - One preparer organisation suggested that the IASB undertake a fundamental review of intangibles accounting with the aim of determining whether current accounting models are still appropriate.
-They remarked that if the IASB should decide to pursue the principle of amortization of goodwill, the question of the separation or integration of goodwill and other intangibles would have to be considered once again. - One national standard setter observed this project has a clear interaction with a 'sustainability in financial reporting' project.
+- 145 Two respondents (preparer organisation and national standard setter) supported a comprehensive review of IAS 38 because it does not adequately cover new trends (changes in the technology, diversity of payment methods...) causing lack of comparability as a result of the different accounting treatment between companies.
+They noted that the project could develop a consistent approach to reporting variable and contingent consideration that could be extensible to the rest of the Standards. - 146 One national standard setter observed this project has a clear interaction with a 'sustainability in financial reporting' project.
 As explained in paragraph 8(f) the PTF-NFRS report, 'intangibles are not reflected through financial reporting and are key to the development of businesses and to their processes of sustainable value creation.
 Mainstream ESG disclosures and intangible disclosures are complementary.
 The standard-setter should consider intangibles as a key dimension of sustainable business development and therefore of sustainability reporting'.
 The European Commission acknowledged the role of reporting on intangibles in sustainability reporting in its proposal for a Corporate Sustainability Reporting Directive.